About

 Welcome to Living LEAF!

 With the introduction of the Nissan LEAF, we are on the cusp of potentially a pivotal point in the automotive industry.
-LEAF is the first relatively affordable, real-world capable, and (soon to be) broadly available battery powered electric vehicle (BEV) on the planet.
-Nissan already has plans to manufacture and distribute LEAF on a global scale.
+LEAF is the first relatively affordable, real-world capable, and broadly available battery powered electric vehicle (BEV) on the planet.
+Nissan already manufactures and distributes LEAF on a global scale, with plants in Japan, the United Kingdom, and the United States.
 No manufacturer has made that kind of commitment before now with this type of technology.
 With LEAF about to burst into the automotive environment, I knew I had to take a closer look.
-(The fact that I took delivery of one on March 25, 2011 is encouraging me to find out as much as I can about it also.)
+I started this blog in 2010 as a means of documenting my own research, not only about the Nissan LEAF, but electric cars in general.
+I took delivery of my first LEAF in March of 2011.
+Two years later, I sold that car and leased a 2013.
+With the rapid changes happening in the industry, I thought the lease made more sense for me as I expect to see significant improvements in what I call LEAF 2.0.
+By the way, LEAF should always be capitalized as it is an acronym (a rather cumbersome one, if I might add) – Leading Environmentally friendly Affordable Family car.

 So Living LEAF is as much about my quest to learn more about this pioneering vehicle, as it is to provide that information to the readers of Living LEAF.
 Please let us know your thoughts on our posts, as well as letting us know what you would like to hear more about.